icebert04/icebert04.github.io/_posts/2018-5-25-runt-in-the-litter.md

 My Son (Lorenzo) is a runt in the litter.
 His sibling and older brother (Luigi) was born normal, weighing in at 8 lbs at the time of his birth, and grew up intelligent, athletic, and was loved by many.

 Lorenzo, on the other hand, was born just above 5 lbs.
 He has a physical deformities.
-He only has 4 fingers on his left hand, a mishapend left ear, and malformed toes.
+He only has 4 fingers on his left hand, a disproportional left ear, and malformed toes.
 We, as parents, can afford to live with that and shrug off the negativity.
 But the thing that struck us the most is Lorenzo's Autism.
 That really hit us to the ground!

 Still, we took this not as a Problem but rather as a Challenge.
 Lorenzo is turning 13 years old this May 28 and in someway he has improved in lot of ways.
 Those challenging years of bringing our Autistic son to different kinds of therapy doctors from Occupational Therapy, Speech Theraphy and SPED Doctors.